ericdweise/Totally-A-Markdown-Editor/index.md

-TAME - Totally A Markdown Editor!
+TAME is Totally A Markdown Editor!

 # Introduction
 Hi, there!